 HARMED: Socioeconomic and health determinants of elder abuse

-Despite the growing visibility of elder abuse as both a social and a public health problem, little attention has been paid to the relationship between elder abuse and the socioeconomic crisis that currently affects all Europe and Portugal in particular.
+Despite the growing visibility of elder abuse as both a social and a public health problem, less attention has been paid to the relationship between elder abuse and the socioeconomic crisis affecting Europe and Portugal in particular.
 The starting point of this project is the need to fill in the gap on elder abuse studies by focusing on the effects of the socioeconomic crisis.

 The research team includes a group of researchers from different research units and disciplines, combining knowledge and skills able to capture the multidimensionality of the proposed objectives.